-To better understand the effectiveness of a program to reduce unintentional injury death among Taiwan’s indigenous communities, a colleague at National Dong Hwa University and I conducted a trend analysis of unintentional injury death rates among indigenous Taiwanese over the course of eleven years.
-Preliminary results seem to suggest that there is limited evidence the program was responsible for lowering the rate of unintentional injury mortality among indigenous communities in Taiwan.
-To the best of my knowledge, this would be one of the few quantitative evaluations of a program specifically designed for the indigenous populations in Taiwan.
+To better understand the effectiveness of a program to reduce unintentional injury death among Taiwan’s indigenous communities, colleagues from National Dong Hwa University, Tzu Chi University, and I conducted a trend analysis of unintentional injury death rates among indigenous Taiwanese from 2002 to 2013.
+Results suggest that there is limited evidence the program was responsible for lowering the rate of unintentional injury mortality among indigenous communities in Taiwan (10).
+To the best of my knowledge, this is one of the few quantitative evaluations of a program specifically designed for the indigenous populations in Taiwan.

 One of the most memorable moments during my time in Taiwan was being able to attend community injury prevention meetings in Hualien County.
 Representatives from various academic, community, and social organizations were present to discuss indigenous injury trends and prevention efforts in the community.
-Attending this meeting afforded me an opportunity to witness how injury prevention programs were being implemented at the community-level and to connect with individuals committed to addressing injury among Taiwan’s indigenous population.
-From these meetings, Taiwanese colleagues and I are continuing to discuss innovative and culturally appropriate approaches to address indigenous unintentional injury fatalities.
+Attending these meetings afforded me an opportunity to witness how injury prevention programs were being implemented at the community-level and to connect with individuals committed to addressing injury among Taiwan’s indigenous population.

 Life in Taiwan